-The petition should be granted to resolve the threeway split of authority among the federal circuit courts of appeal on the standard for removal to federal court.
-The Third Circuit formulated a standard that requires a defendant to prove the amount in controversy to a legal certainty in all circumstances.
-The Fifth, Sixth, Seventh, and Eighth Circuits have concluded that a preponderance-of-the-evidence standard is appropriate.
-The Ninth Circuit has adopted an intermediate position: the court applies a preponderance-of-the-evidence standard unless the plaintiff specifically pleads an ad damnum less than the jurisdictional requirement, in which case the legal-certainty test applies.
+The petition should be granted to resolve the three-way split of authority among the federal circuit courts of appeals on the standard for removal to federal court.
+The Third Circuit formulated a standard requiring defendants to prove the amount in controversy to a legal certainty in all circumstances.
+The Fifth, Sixth, Seventh, and Eighth Circuits have concluded that a preponderance of the evidence is appropriate.
+The Ninth Circuit has adopted an intermediate position where the court applies a preponderance of the evidence standard unless the plaintiff specifically pleads an ad damnum less than the jurisdictional requirement when it applies the legal certainty test.
 All of these courts begin their analysis with the Court's decision in St. Paul Mercury Indemnity Co. v.
 Red Cab Co., 303 U.S. 283 (1938).

-In St. Paul Mercury, the Court addressed the standard that federal courts were to apply when a plaintiff files suit in federal court based on diversity jurisdiction, and the defendant moves to dismiss, asserting that the plaintiff does not satisfy the amount-in-controversy requirement.
+In St. Paul Mercury, the Court addressed the standard that federal courts were to apply where a plaintiff brings a suit in federal court based on diversity jurisdiction, and the defendant moves to dismiss on the grounds that the plaintiff has failed to satisfy the amount-in-controversy requirement.
 303 U.S. at 288.

 The Court held that "the sum claimed by the plaintiff controls if the claim is apparently made in good faith," and explained that "[i]t must appear to a legal certainty that the claim is really for less than the jurisdictional amount to justify dismissal."
-Id. at 288-89 (emphasis added).
+Id. at 288-89.

-The Third Circuit inappropriately imposed the St. Paul Mercury legal-certainty standard on defendants - the parties promoting federal jurisdiction - in all situations.
+The Third Circuit ill-advisedly imposed the St. Paul Mercury legal certainty standard on defendants-the parties promoting federal jurisdiction-in all situations.
 Morgan v.
 Gay, 471 F.3d 469, 474 (3d Cir.
 2006).
-And although the decision below addresses removal under CAFA, as codified in 28 U.S.C. § 1332(d), the Third Circuit had already adopted the "legal certainty" burden for removing defendants under 28 U.S.C. § 1332(a) in Samuel-Bassett v.
-KIA Motors America, Inc., 357 F.3d 392, 398 (3d Cir.
+The panel below held that the removing defendant bears the burden of proving the amount in controversy threshold has been met "to a legal certainty."
+Although the decision below addresses removal under CAFA as codified in 18 U.S.C. § 1332(d), the Third Circuit had already adopted the "legal certainty" burden for removing defendants under 18 U.S.C. § 1332(a) in Samuel-Bassett v.
+KIA Motors Am., Inc., 357 F.3d 392, 398 (3d Cir.
 2004).
 In Samuel-Bassett, the Third Circuit raised the issue of subject-matter jurisdiction sua sponte.
-The defendant KIA Motors of America had removed the putative product-defect action to the district court based on diversity.
-The

-Third Circuit recognized that the lower district courts had articulated a number of different standards regarding a defendant's burden to prove the amount-in-controversy requirement, including "reasonable probability," "preponderance of the evidence," and "legal certainty."
+The defendant KIA Motors of America had removed the putative product-defect action to the district court on the basis of diversity.
+The Third Circuit recognized that the lower district courts had articulated a number of standards for the burden on a defendant to prove the amount-in-controversy requirement including "reasonable probability," "preponderance of the evidence," and "legal certainty."
 Id. at 396.
-The Third Circuit concluded that dicta in St. Paul Mercury, 303 U.S. 283, 289, required the adoption of the legalcertainty standard, Samuel-Bassett, 357 F.3d at 397-98, even though the Third Circuit acknowledged that "requiring a defendant to show a legal certainty that the amount in controversy exceeds the statutory minimum may lead to somewhat bizarre situations."
+Ultimately, the Third Circuit concluded that dicta in this Court's decision in St. Paul Mercury Indemnity Co. v.
+Red Cab Co., 303 U.S. 283, 289 (1938), required the adoption of the legal-certainty standard.
+Id. at 397-98.
+The court recognized that "requiring a defendant to show a legal certainty that the amount in controversy exceeds the statutory minimum may lead to somewhat bizarre situations."
 Id.
 The Third Circuit's decisions in Samuel-Bassett and Morgan stake out the most extreme position taken by any circuit court addressing the burden that a removing defendant bears with regard to the amount-in-controversy requirement.